- books ]

 A couple of days ago, I finished reading Paul Graham’s book of essays Hackers and Painters: Big Ideas from the Computer Age, and thoroughly enjoyed the book.
 I had already read a few of these essays on his website, yet I still enjoyed re-reading them.
-This book is tremendously intelligent, insightful and inspiring, and several of these essays (and many passages) are worth re-reading periodically.
+The essays are very insightful, and I plan to re-read several essays & passages periodically.

 Here are some of the essays that I particularly enjoyed:

 Hackers & Painters: What does it mean to be a hacker?
 A great hacker?
 What is common between hackers and other makers?
 This essay explores all these ideas, and does so very well.
 Probably one of my favorites (though, it is hard to pick just one favorite).